jmezalon/the-lit-library/README.md

 ### How to obtain this code

 To use this code, add or extract a part of it you can use github.
-First you must go on the github website and navigate to where our code is located(-------insert url here).
-Once you are there, you can copy the SSH key, go into your terminal, find the directory where you would like to place it in and use the commands: git clone …@github.com, cd into the file and code.
+Once you are there, fork this repository and copy the SSH key.
+Then, go into your terminal, find the directory where you would like to place it in and use the commands: git clone <paste SSH link here>, cd into the file and code.
 For any questions you can just reach out to us or email us at tamtiffany89@gmail.com.